koompi/koompi.org/content/applications/Browser/Browser.en.md

 ## How to install Opera

 On open-source operating system, We can install **opera** through many ways.
-In KOOMPI OS, it has its own way, too.
+In KOOMPI OS, it has its way, too.
 You can install it by a command below:
 ```
 pi -S opera
 ```